Asian stocks rebound as Bernanke soothes investors

 | SINGAPORE

-Wall Street stocks had risen more than 1 percent on Bernanke's comments, which supported views that easy monetary policy would remain in place for some time and fanned expectations for more asset purchases by the U.S. central bank.
+Wall Street stock rose more than 1 percent on Monday, as Bernanke's comments supported views that easy monetary policy would remain in place for some time and fanned expectations for more asset purchases by the U.S. central bank.

 Global equities have been rallying since late last year, partly due to steadily improving U.S. economic data and massive doses of liquidity from central banks, but hit a bump in mid-March after China signalled its growth was moderating.